ValdryanIvandito/nfc-attendance-system/README.md

 ## 🖥 Build Desktop Applications

-Primary testing platform: **Windows**
+This project has been primarily developed and tested on **Windows OS**.
-Linux and macOS builds are available but not fully validated.
+Build scripts for **Linux and macOS** are available, but cross-platform stability on those platforms has not yet been fully validated.

 ### Attendance App